-I edited the bestselling Myths about Ayn Rand, and I’m working on launching a new magazine, Unlimited Roads.
-As a copy editor, I’ve worked on a projects in politics, law, journalism, fantasy, and humor.
+I’ve worked on a projects in politics, law, journalism, fantasy, and humor.
 I’ve applied both the Chicago Manual and the Associated Press Stylebook.
 I’m available to edit for you.

 In my writing, I draw on my background in journalism, law and philosophy.
 Most of what I write is advocacy.
 Here are a few of my favorite pieces: